ssuhazip/2407068-2401224-2404000-2407990-2407859-2408551-MA1805-Final-Project/README.md

 The issues I was able to fix were the positioning of the scrollpage text to be aligned to the centre so it was completely visible; the player was not moving when we first merged the player code and I was able to fix this issue within the keyPressed function.
 I had also adjusted the tileSize and Canvas size to fix the proportions of the graphic/ images shown.

+An issue I was not able to resolve was coding the two next level maps of the game.
+I attempted to do the transitions between rooms within my branch (Han-branch), however it would not work when opening up onto the live server.
+I had tried looking at the console and the example on gitHub but it came up with the same issue - the lexical declaration 'currentLevel' cannot be accessed before initialisation.
+I was unsure what to do to fix this in my code.

-Overall, I enjoyed fixing issues with the code and organising our folders as it was very satisfying to tidy up and reslove our code to work.
+Overall, I enjoyed fixing issues with the main code and organising our folders as it was very satisfying to tidy up and reslove our code to work together for the game.

 **Imogen: Designer for enemy sprites/ Coder for enemy sprites-**